marknelsonengineer/empire/GOALS.md

 Empire V is an exercise in modern software engineering and design.
 It's based on the well documented behavior of [Empire 4].
 I don't intend to change the gameplay in any significant way.
-I am rewriting it from the ground up so it can be designed and implemented with modern programming practices.
+The exercise is to redesign it with modern programming practices.

 Therefore, we have the ideal "customer": The original design of [Empire 4]... who is always clear, available and takes criticism _very well_.